sana6116/zomato/README.md

-# Scraping of Zomato data
+# Scraping famous cities dines from Zomato

-### What is it?
-It is desgined to scape from food delivery Website/Application

-### Main Features:
+## Table of content
+1. Introduction
+2. Details
+3. Modules
+4. Helps

+## Introduction
+Zomato is food delivery website/Application which helps to order food and even check the available diners in your city.
+In this project we automate through different cities on zomato and create a dataframe with columns as the name of the diner, there ratings, Price range they provide, type of food they serve.

+## Details
-1. It recevies data as the list of the cities saved into a csv file
+-> data of city names are taken from a csv file named as input.csv where names of the cities has been saved .

-2. It scrapes every city's mentioned in the csv file restaurants **Name**, **Rating**, **Price Range**, **Type of food they serve** .
+-> Scaping of diners **Name**, **Rating**, **Price Range**, **Food type** from the food deliver application/website with the help of selenium.

-3. the scraped data is again saved to another csv file
+-> Scraped data is again saved to another csv file.

+## Modules

+### Selenium
+Selenium is a free (open-source) automated testing framework used to validate web applications across different browsers and platforms.
+You can use multiple programming languages like Java, C#, Python, etc to create Selenium Test Scripts

+### selenium webdriver
+Selenium WebDriver is a web framework that permits you to execute cross-browser tests.
+This tool is used for automating web-based application testing to verify that it performs expectedly.

-### Dependencies
+### Selenium webdriver_manager

-1. **selenium** : Selenium is one of the most renowned open-source test automation frameworks.
-Selenium allows test automation of web-apps or websites across different browsers & operating systems.

-2. **Selenium/Webdriver** : Selenium WebDriver allows you to directly interact with the browsers through your automation test scripts.

-3. **Time** : The Python time module provides many ways of representing time in code, such as objects, numbers, and strings.
-It also provides functionality other than representing time, like waiting during code execution and measuring the efficiency of your code.

-4. **Pandas** : Pandas is an open source Python package that is most widely used for data science/data analysis and machine learning tasks
+Selenium supports various browsers like Firefox, Chrome, Safari, Opera, and Internet Explorer.
+To use the Selenium framework for automated testing, two things are required – the Selenium FrameWork and a suitable driver for your chosen browser.

-### Getting help
+### Pandas
-for questions use **Stack OverFlow** or **geeksforgeeks**
+pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

+# Helps
+1. Stack OverFlow
+2. mentatgeeksforgeeks
+3. Python Documentation
+4. Browser Stack
+5. pandas.pydata.org